samvar1/learning-docs/docs/Dev Notes/config_notes.md

 ## Troublshooting

 Google Cloudsites and Cloudfare integration

 - Redirecting naked IP addresses for a google site account - [video reference](https://www.youtube.com/watch?v=MeZ0US6u24E)

 - To avoid the 525 error in Cloudflare for SSL handshake not being received.
 An additional rule is required to the naked DNS name to route to www* address

+## Windows Plugins

+- customize windows actions and perform macros across custom key bindings - [autohotkey](https://www.autohotkey.com/)

+- To have the script always run at startup, open up run->shellstartup->copy/paste the script into this directory folder